Keshabh/PYTHON-BEGINNER-PROJECTS/README.md

 # PYTHON-BEGINNER-PROJECTS
-These projects are made using python basics
+These are the basic python mini projects.